 Simple ways to reduce nausea include:

-- Ingesting peppermint or ginger; both known to alleviate nausea.
-We recommend peppermint or ginger tea or sucking on hard candy.
+- Use peppermint or ginger which are both known to alleviate nausea.
+We recommend drinking peppermint or ginger tea or sucking on hard candy.
 However, both are also available in other forms, such as chews and gum.

-- Using peppermint essential oils (certain forms can be applied topically or are best used in a diffuser)
+- Using peppermint essential oils (check to see if yours can be applied topically or should be used in a diffuser)

-- Purchase SeaBands, a set of cotton wristbands with an acupressure button on the inside of the wristband.
-The button exerts pressure and stimulates the acupressure point in your wrist, which relieves nausea and vomiting.
+- Try SeaBands, a set of cotton wristbands with an acupressure button on the inside of the wristband.
+The button exerts pressure and stimulates the pressure point in your wrist that is supposed to relieve nausea and vomiting.